14 LikesCharity & Not-For-Profit

 What is the charity and not-for-profit sector?

-A career in the charity sector will get you involved with some of the most important issues facing the world today.
+A career in the charity sector will mean working with some of the most important issues and challenging facing the world today.

-The charity sector, sometimes also known as the not-for-profit sector, third sector or voluntary and community sector, provides support to people and animals in need, raises awareness or influences positive changes in things like government policy, the law, funding and research.
+The charity sector is sometimes also known as the not-for-profit sector, third sector or voluntary and community sector.
+It provides support to people and animals in need, raises awareness or influences positive changes in things like government policy, the law, funding and research.

-According to the Charity Commission, there are over 165,000 charities in England & Wales.
-Between them, they cover a vast range of issues, from the groundbreaking medical research of Cancer Research UK, to the work of the National Trust, protecting rare plants and natural habitats.
+According to the Charity Commission, there are more than 168,000 charities in England & Wales (some people think there's loads more than that!).
+They cover a huge range of issues, from the groundbreaking medical research of Cancer Research UK, to the work of the National Trust, protecting rare plants and natural habitats.

-Other major focuses for charities include human rights, education, reducing poverty and providing support in emergencies, such as after a natural disaster or war.
+Then there are many more you won't have heard of, tackling every issue!
+Other major focuses for charities include human rights, education, mental health, reducing poverty and providing support in emergencies, such as after a natural disaster or war.

-Not-for-profit organisations are sometimes also known as NGOs (Non Government Organisations).
-NGOs are not always classed as charities, but they can still work towards similar aims.
+Not-for-profit organisations are sometimes called NGOs (non-governmental organisations).
+NGOs are not always officially classed as charities, but they can still work towards similar aims.

-One of the best and largest examples of this is the United Nations, an inter-governmental organisation (part-funded by and made up of representatives from 192 countries) that works towards peace, human rights and development around the world.
-The UN general assembly is the closest thing we have to a world parliament.
+One of the best and largest examples is the United Nations, an inter-governmental organisation (partly funded by and made up of representatives from 192 countries) that works towards peace, human rights and development around the world.
+The UN general assembly is the closest thing we have to a "world parliament".

 What charity and not-for-profit jobs can I do?